BJP playing role of ‘sadhak’, opposition acting as ‘badhak’ to tackle COVID-19: Nadda | Health

 ''Earlier, some opposition leaders opposed the vaccines, saying they are not guinea pig or rats.
 Those who doubted the vaccines are now getting them…," he said.

-The BJP leader said by December 19, anti-Covid vaccines will be manufactured in the country and by that time, 257 crore doses will be ready.
+The BJP leader said by December, 19 companies will be manufacturing anti-Covid vaccines in the country and by that time, 257 crore doses will be ready.

 During the past two days, over 2 crore people have been vaccinated in the country, he said, adding that this figure is like putting the population of Sweden and Switzerland together.